-Furthermore, as done in previous years, during the 2020 the Group set up several non-recourse, revolving and spot transactions of receivables from private customers and public administrations.
+Furthermore, as done in previous years, during 2022 the Group set up several non-recourse, revolving and spot transactions of receivables from private and business customers but also partially from public administrations.
 This strategy exposes the Group to the risks involved in closing or failing to close these transactions.

-Notwithstanding the foregoing, a single default by a major counterparty, and/or an increase in current default rates by counterparties generally, could have an adverse impact on the market value of the Notes and/or on the Issuer's ability to pay interest on the Notes or to repay the Notes in full at their maturity.
+Notwithstanding the foregoing, a single default by a major counterparty and/or an increase in current default rates by counterparties generally, could have an adverse impact on the market value of the Notes and/or on the Issuer's ability to pay interest on the Notes or to repay the Notes in full at their maturity.